OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Mobile apps combine one or more authentication mechanisms based on the sensitivity of the functions or resources accessed.

-Consider industry best practices in your review.
-For apps that have user login, but aren't considered highly sensitive (say, a social app), username/password authentication (combined with a reasonable password policy) is sufficient.
+Refer to industry best practices as the basis for your review.
+For apps that have user login, but aren't considered highly sensitive (say, a social app), username/password authentication (combined with a reasonable password policy) is general considered sufficient.
 For example, this form of authentication is used by most social apps.

 For sensitive apps, adding a second authentication factor is usually appropriate.
-Consider for example apps that enable access to highly sensitive information like credit card numbers or allow users to move funds.
-In some industries, there are also compliance considerations.
+This includes apps that enable access to highly sensitive information like credit card numbers or allow users to move funds.
+In some industries, there apps must also comply to certain standards.
 For example, financial apps need to ensure compliance to the Payment Card Industry Data Security Standard (PCI DSS), Gramm Leech Bliley Act and Sarbanes-Oxley Act (SOX).
 For the US healthcare sector, compliance considerations include the Health Insurance Portability and Accountability Act (HIPAA) Privacy, Security, Breach Notification Rules and Patient Safety Rule.

 You can also use the [OWASP Mobile AppSec Verification Standard](https://github.com/OWASP/owasp-masvs/blob/master/Document/0x09-V4-Authentication_and_Session_Management_Requirements.md "OWASP MASVS: Authentication") as a guideline.
-For non-critical apps ("level 1"), the MASVS lists the following requirements pertaining to authentication:
+For non-critical apps ("Level 1"), the MASVS lists the following requirements pertaining to authentication:

 - If the app provides users with access to a remote service, an acceptable form of authentication such as username/password authentication is performed at the remote endpoint.
 - A password policy exists and is enforced at the remote endpoint.